Prakshita/Machine-Learning-Project/Preliminary_Analysis/Mid_Check_Report.md

 2. The average box office was also calculated for each movie rating.
 G, PG and PG-13 movies fair better than R and NC17 on average.
 3. The average box office was calculated by month.
 Movies released in May, June and December earn higher in average box office compare to other months of a year.
 4. If we build a Boost Tree model using just the ratings and genre to classify the profitability of movies, based upon the feature importance analysis, the top five features are: Comedy, Drama, Romance, PG-13 and R.

+####Room for improvement
+1. Find a way to use the movie plot as a feature by creating a tf-idf score, also using word2vec to find the cosine distance by comparing a movie plot with successful and unsuccessful movies and assigning it a score.